 Welcome to our CaringBridge site.
 It has been created to keep friends and family updated on Emma Rose.

 Be sure to read the latest in the journal, view the photo gallery, and drop us a line in the guestbook.
 My name is Emma Rose.
 I was born in August 2008 into a wonderful family.
 I started having seizures soon after my birth.
 My family was told I just had hard to control epilepsy or cryptogenic seizures and that we would never have any answers.
 We went to another hospital and doctor when I was 2 months old and were told the same thing there.
 Then when I was almost 3 months old, we went to a third hospital and doctor in Memphis, TN where I was diagnosed with infantile spasms and partial focal seizures.
 I started a 6-week-long course of ACTH steroid injections.
 The infantile spasms went away and my family thought I was seizure-free.
-Throughout my 8 years of life, the seizures have been a constant foe.
+Throughout my 10 years of life, the seizures have been a constant foe.
 I have had many hospitalizations as a result of them returning with a vengeance.
 I have tried many medications, but they usually only work for a short time.
-There is always a chance the spasms could return and we are still trying to figure out why I lost most of my muscle tone in December of 2008.
-I am slowly getting better, but progress is slow.
+We are still trying to figure out why I lost most of my muscle tone in December of 2008 and the ability to drink in 2010.
 I have lots of family and friends who love me and support me and my family.